 Columbia River Sturgeon Fishing

-Columbia River Sturgeon Fishing Trip
+Trophy Columbia River Sturgeon Fishing Charter

 Tackle: Rod should be 6 to 9 ft long and a single piece.
 Use line that can hold at least 80 lb and enough to run 250 yards.